Neorelien/Vim/README.md

 Vim configuration

-Commencez par supprimer votre ~/.vimrc et videz votre ~/.vim
+Start to delete your ~/.vimrc and clean your ~/.vim

-cloner le repository https://github.com/Neorelien/Vim.git dans ~/.vim/
+clone the repository https://github.com/Neorelien/Vim.git in ~/.vim/

-dans votre shell tapez la commande
+Enter this command in your shell

 --> git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim
---> apt install exuberant-ctags OU telechargez "ctags"
+--> apt install 'exuberant-ctags' OR if your not on linux download "ctags"

-Ouvrez ~/.vim/vimrc avec vim (appuyez sur entrée pour passer le message d'erreur)

-Une fois dans vim tapez la commande
+Open ~/.vim/vimrc with vim (skip the error message)

+Enter this command in your VIM

 --> :PluginInstall

-Laissez les plugin s'installer :)
+Let the plugins install :)

+COMMAND IN VIM

+ctrl + e --> open the NERDTree ctrl + o --> open the tagbar